spark159/condense-seq/README.md

 ```

 ## Usage
 The following is a list of custom Python scripts used for Condense-seq analysis, located in the *prepro_scripts* folder.
-Detailed usage instructions and execution examples are provided below.
+Detailed usage instructions and execution examples are provided below click-and-drop menus.
 Many output files are formatted in the custom **gtab** (genomic table) format, a simple tab-delimited file with either the structure: Chromosome \<tab> Position \<tab> Value or Chromosome \<tab> Start \<tab> End \<tab> Value.
 (Note: Genomic coordinates are 0-based and half-open.)

 <details>
 <summary> bincount.py </summary>